 Whole proteins (such as whey) are three-dimensional molecules, and their ‘functionality’ often dependent on that three-dimensional shape.
 When a protein is “denatured” by various methods; heat, chemical, mechanical, etc, it loses its “native” three dimensional shape and no longer has biological activity.
 This does not mean all denatured protein is bad; some proteins are improved by denaturing (such as eggs) but proteins such as whey need to be processed correctly as to not lose their “native” three dimensional shape to be biologically active (i.e. increase glutathione), enhance immunity, , and other beneficial effects of whey.
 It needs to be emphasized that the proper three dimensional shape of a protein is vital to its activity and improper processing (such as high temperature) will cause a loss of that critically important three dimensional shape of the protein and thus its activity.
 This fact is why a low temperature microfiltration processing technique is essential for creating the best whey protein product containing high levels of undenatured whey protein in their active three dimensional shape.

-NOTE: If interested in additional information, there’s a whey video series, various articles, and 50 Shades Of Whey Report.
-Whey that I generally use and recommend in the premium WPC and WPi category can be found in the “BrinkZone Approved Stuff” section of this site.
+NOTE: If interested in additional information, there’s a whey video series on this site, various articles, and 50 Shades Of Whey Report.

 (1) Gaullier JM, et al. Conjugated linoleic acid supplementation for 1 y reduces body fat mass in healthy overweight humans.
 Am J Clin Nutr.
 2004 Jun;79(6):1118-25.

 (2) Bounous G, Gold P. The biological activity of undenatured dietary whey proteins: role of glutathione.
 Clin Invest Med.
 1991 Aug;14(4):296-309.